mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 Schema permissions control access and actions at the schema level.

-- **Owner**: Each schema has an owner who has full control over the schema, including managing permissions and transferring ownership.
+- **Owner**: Each schema has an owner who has administrative control over the schema itself, including managing schema-level permissions and transferring ownership.
+Ownership does not automatically extend to the objects within the schema (such as tables), which may have their own separate ownership and permission settings.
 - **Granted Access**: Specific permissions can be granted to roles for various actions within the schema.
-- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them full administrative control over the schema.
+- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them administrative control over the schema.

 For each schema, the following permission levels can be granted: